 When it comes to baking, I’m a cookie girl.
 Hands down.
 They’re my desert island dessert.
-Sure, a cake is great and I choose cheesecake as my birthday cake every year, but nothing beats a great cookie!
+Sure, a cake is great and I choose Black Forest Cheesecake as my birthday cake every year, but nothing beats a great cookie!
 These Ricotta Cookies are one of the best cookies I’ve ever eaten.

-They’re fluffy, but not crumbly.
-There’s a great mouthfeel from the ricotta baking into the cookie dough.
-And they’re topped with sprinkles!
+- They’re topped with sprinkles!
 Who can resist a cookie with sprinkles?!
-Not me.

 How to Make Ricotta Cookies

-- Start adding the flour mixture to the wet mixture in batches so that you can make sure all of the flour is incorporated into the dough.
+- Mix.
+Grab a large mixing bowl to combine the dry ingredients together and another large bowl to mix the wet ingredients.
+Then combine them together.
 Just as the last bit of flour disappears, stop mixing.
 Overmixing can cause the cookies to become dry and crumbly.

-- Now it’s time to chill!
-The dough that is!
-Cover the dough with plastic wrap, sticking it right to the surface of the dough.
+- Chill.
+Cover with plastic wrap, sticking it right to the surface of the dough.
 Place your mixing bowl in the fridge for at least 2 hours.
 You can leave it for up to 2 days if you need to, or freeze the dough for up to a month.